vietvanba/Viet-Blog/README.md

 LOCATION_SERVICE_NAME=location-service #location service name.
 Please note this environment same as the service name that config in docker-compose file
 ```

-2. Copy sql.env file in folder `./1.
+2. Copy sql.env file in directory `./1.
 EnvExample./Backend` to `./Backend` then replace your details

 ```env
 POSTGRES_DB=account #set up your database name for postgres container